tnordquist/astronomy-pictures/docs/index.md

 * Users can search for specific images, with a given desired date.

+* Users can favorite the image of the day in the home screen using the button in the upper right.

+* Within the app users can use a slider button to read the description of the image of the day.

 ## Persistent data

 * Ability to store images within the app to a favorite's menu

+* Google sign in will store users data.

 ## Device/external services

 * Notification when new daily image has generated from the API

 ## Stretch goals/possible enhancements